kanavgoyal898/noisOut/README.md

 # **noisOut: Denoising Diffusion Probabilistic Models**

 **noisOut** is a deep learning implementation based on Denoising Diffusion Probabilistic Models (DDPM) for generating high-quality images by training a model to reverse a diffusion process.
-This repository provides an implementation based on the work of **Dhariwal & Nichol (2021)** and **Ho et al. (2020)** to generate MNIST-like digits from noise through a diffusion-based generative process.
+This repository provides an implementation based on the work of **Dhariwal & Nichol (2021)** and **Ho et al. (2020)** to generate flowers from noise through a diffusion-based generative process.

 <div>
   <img src="./demo.png" alt="noisOut" style="width: 100%;">